Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Numerical Experiments

-Table \ref{tab:3} shows that the cluster error of tensor methods is still better than that of the vanilla $K$-means; in particular, \ref{alg:sparse_tensor_clustering} \eqref{proc:init4_order_d} is better than \ref{alg:sparse_tensor_clustering} (Ranndom), which demonstrates that \ref{alg:sparse_tensor_clustering} armed with an approximation algorithm is able to better mining the intrinsic structures of the data tensor.
-On the other hand, the computational time of \ref{alg:sparse_tensor_clustering} \eqref{proc:init4_order_d} is less than that of \ref{alg:sparse_tensor_clustering} (Random), again demonstrating the superiority of the usefulness of Algorithm \ref{proc:init4_order_d}.
+Table \ref{tab:3} shows that the cluster error of tensor methods is still better than that of the vanilla $K$-means, while \ref{alg:sparse_tensor_clustering} \eqref{proc:init4_order_d} is slightly better than \ref{alg:sparse_tensor_clustering} (Random).
+On the other hand, the computational time of \ref{alg:sparse_tensor_clustering} \eqref{proc:init4_order_d} is less than that of \ref{alg:sparse_tensor_clustering} (Random).
 However, it still needs more time than that of the vanilla $K$-means.
 There are two possible reasons for this phenomenon: first, it takes more time to tune parameters via \eqref{BIC}; and second, our approach deals directly with data tensors instead of reshaping them into vectors, which preserves their intrinsic structures but naturally increases the computational complexity at the same time.

 Overall, tensor methods armed with an approximation algorithm to generate good initializers show its ability to better exploring the data structure for clustering, and it would be interesting to further improve the efficiency.